 For each CIHA World Congress, the National Committee provides travel support for students enrolled in U.S. doctoral programs to attend.
 Most recently, in 2024, the National Committee helped send to the Congress in Lyon, France, sixteen graduate students, an experience they reported as transformative.
 You can read the names and bios of these grant recipients on the Travel Grants page of this website.

 In spring 2023, the National Committee submitted a bid to host the 37th CIHA World Congress with the theme, Sovereignty.
-That proposal was accepted by CIHA in 2024, and plans are now underway for a World Congress to be held in Washington, D.C. in June 2028.
-Members of the National Committee and art historians from across North America are engaged in planning for the event.
-As part of its planning for the 2028 World Congress, the National Committee is designing programs and determining funding models to generously support the participation of U.S. doctoral students.
+After much deliberation, the National Committee proposed in fall 2025 to co-host the congress with colleagues from Mexico.
+The proposal was approved by CIHA and, currently, members of the National Committee and art historians from across North America are engaged in planning for the event.
+The 2029 World Congress in Mexico City will include many opportunities for U.S. doctoral students to participate in the event.

 Related Organizations